-What Maslow's hierarchy of needs teaches us about customer experienceby
+What Maslow's hierarchy of needs teaches us about customer experience managementby

-Maslow's hierarchy of needs is a periodically referenced theory in social sciences, but what role does it play in our understanding of customers?
+Maslow's hierarchy of needs is a regularly referenced model in social sciences - but it can also help us better understand our customers.

 In 1943, the psychiatrist Abraham Maslow introduced a theory of human motivation which proposed that people are motivated to satisfy several needs, and that some of those needs take precedence over others.